 According to a Statista report, 2.58 percent of eCommerce website visits converted into purchases as of Q2 2019, which is less as compared to Q1 2019 conversion rate of 2.72%.
 Have a look for yourself.

-The basic strategy is to recommend your best-reviewed products, or let’s say the best selling products to these new guests.
+The best recommendation engines start by recommending their best-reviewed products, or let’s say the best selling products to these new guests.
 In this case, the probability of them liking it is high.
 Another approach could be to take advantage of the season & festivities.
 Like, if it’s Christmas time, the chances are that they might be interested in holiday shopping.

 Or you could build a recommendation engine that goes about tracking the geolocation data of users, such as their location and device used to personalize product results.
 Once you realize these factors, you will notice how effortlessly visitors get converted into buyers.

 2. Missing the Fact that Everyone is Unique

 A customer is scrolling through prom dresses on let’s say some X eCommerce platform.
 While she is scrolling through, a collaborative filtering result pops up, which says;

 “This is a popular dress, 1000 something people have already bought this.”
 While the lady was looking for some unique dress, would she want the same dress that has already been bought and worn?